 The effectiveness of imatinib is based on overall haematological and cytogenetic response rates and progression-free survival.
-Except in newly diagnosed chronic phase CML, there are no controlled trials demonstrating a clinical benefit, such as improvement in disease-related symptoms or increased survival.
+There are no controlled trials demonstrating a clinical benefit, such as improvement in disease-related symptoms or increased survival.

-Three large, international, open-label, non-controlled phase II studies were conducted in patients with Philadelphia chromosome positive (Ph+) CML in advanced, blast or accelerated phase disease, other Ph+ leukaemias or with CML in the chronic phase but failing prior interferon-alpha (IFN) therapy.
-One large, open-label, multicentre, international randomised phase III study has been conducted in patients with newly diagnosed Ph+ CML.
-In addition, children have been treated in two phase I studies and one phase II study.
+A large, international, open-label, non-controlled phase II study was conducted in patients with Philadelphia chromosome positive (Ph+) CML in the blast crisis phase of the disease.
+In addition, children and adolescents have been treated in two phase I studies (in patients with CML or Ph+ acute leukaemia) and one phase II study.

-In all clinical studies 38-40% of patients were $\geq$ 60 years of age and 10-12% of patients were $\geq$ 70 years of age.
+In the clinical study 38% of patients were \geq 60 years of age and 12% of patients were \geq 70 years of age.